 I’m kind of a big sandwich girl.
 As in, I like sandwiches and I like them big.

 I distinctly remember a time where I was dining with my 6’4″ father at Subway.
 He stopped at a 6-inch sandwich, I went for the foot-long.
-I scarfed both halves down and he looked on horrified.

 In high school I remember having a friend run out to grab me a sandwich for lunch.
 I handed him a $10 and asked for: 1 foot long, 1 bag of chips, and 1 cookie.
 No 2 cookies.
 Yes, 2.